05 November 2024

 The first place to start is by looking at yourself.
 Being self-aware, holding a mirror up and considering your own actions, can have a significant impact on your team’s motivation and performance.
 So often, business leaders are the ones responsible for draining capability and restricting creative thinking out of their own teams by believing they must be the smartest person in the room and have all the answers.

 If your motivation, excitement and energy are low, then how do you expect your team to be inspired and motivated to help you build and grow the business?
-Share your enthusiasm and confidence in them as individuals.
+Share your enthusiasm and confidence in them with individuals.
 Often your belief in them will directly affect their confidence in themselves.

 Identify and utilise strengths